AamuApp/contact-form/README.md

     (You can also use GitHub Pages, or any hosting really, but you would need to do that manually.)

 3. Then, go to your repository, which Netlify created, and edit `index.html` and change the form endpoint (action).
-You will find this endpoint in your database settings (that you did earlier).
+You will find the correct endpoint in your database settings (that you did earlier).

 ## What does it look like?